Jeffrey Samuels QC

 R v Hatter (2011) (Sheffield Crown Court) – Murder.
 Stabbing

 R v Manning (2011) - Murder.
 Stabbing.
-4 handed joint enterprise.
+Four handed joint enterprise.
 Cut throat defence.
 Acted for the only defendant to be acquitted.

 R v Bellfield (2011) (Central Criminal Court) – Abduction and murder of Millie Dowler.

-R v Atta (2011) – knifepoint rape of M/cr University student by intruder breaking into Halls of residence
+R v Atta (2011) – knifepoint rape of Manchester University student by intruder breaking into halls of residence.

-R v Petros Williams (2010).
-Appeared on behalf of the defendant, a Zimbabwean national, at his trial for the murder of his children aged 2 and 4
+R v Petros Williams (2010) – Appeared on behalf of the defendant, a Zimbabwean national, at his trial for the murder of his children aged two and four.

 Northern Circuit Lead Advocacy Trainer (Crime)Book Barrister